 Keep reading for an overview of the new mail delivery standards for handwritten notes and how it will affect you.

 According to the USPS, single-piece first-class mail within a 3-hour drive between originating and destination processing facilities will continue to have a delivery time of two days.
-Mailing domestically beyond that may encounter a day or two of additional delay.
+Mailing from zip code to zip code beyond that may encounter a day or two of additional delay.
 However, all mail is scheduled to be delivered within five days.
 The table below gives a better idea of delivery time your handwritten letter:

 |2 Day||0 – 139 Miles|